harshxsingh14/Web-Dev-and-Devops-Cohort-3/README.md

-# 📘 My Web Development and dev Learning Journey with Cohort 3.0 introduced by Harkirat Singh
+# 📘 My Web Development & DevOps Journey — Cohort 3.0 by Harkirat Singh

-This repository documents my journey through the Web Development course by **Harkirat Singh**, which is structured into two parts: **Cohort** and **DevCourse**.
+This repository documents my learning journey through **Cohort 3.0** a comprehensive Web Development and DevOps course by [Harkirat Singh](https://x.com/kirat_tw).

 ## 👨‍🏫 About the Course

+**Cohort 3.0** is a structured and hands-on learning experience designed to help aspiring developers master the fundamentals and real-world practices of:
+- 🌐 **Web Development**
+- ⚙️ **DevOps**

-The course is divided into two main sections:
+The course emphasizes:

-### 🧠 Cohort
-The Cohort part is designed to build a habit of daily coding and consistency.
-It emphasizes:
-- Writing code every day
-- Building small-to-medium scale projects
+- Building consistency through daily coding
-- Developing a strong developer mindset
-- Learning by doing rather than passively consuming content

-### 📚 DevCourse
-The DevCourse is a more in-depth and conceptual part of the journey.
-It focuses on:
+- Gaining real-world experience by building and deploying projects
-- Understanding how systems work under the hood
+- Understanding how full-stack systems work in production
-- Writing clean, maintainable code
-- Thinking through backend and frontend architecture
-- Preparing for real-world development environments
+- Learning both development and operational sides of modern web apps

-## 📅 Why This Repo Exists
+## 📅 Why This Repository Exists

-This repository serves as:
-- A log of my progress through the course
+This repo is my public commitment to learning and growing through this course.
+It will serve as:
-- A place to store my notes and insights
+- 🧠 A place to share notes and concepts
-- A reflection of my commitment to learn consistently and deeply
+- 🧪 A collection of my projects, experiments, and assignments
+- 📈 A log of my progress throughout the journey

 ---

-> All progress, notes, and relevant work will be documented here.
-I'm focused on completing the course with full dedication and discipline.
+> This is just the beginning.
+I’ll be regularly updating this repo as I progress through the course, learning Web Development and DevOps the right way — with consistency, curiosity, and discipline.